ISPC — iSpecimen Inc.

 - Average Selling Price: Increased by 28% to $437 per specimen, up from $342 in Q1 2023.

-- Cost of Revenue: Decreased by 13% to approximately $1 million, despite a 39% drop in specimen count; average cost per specimen rose by 44% to $191.
+- Cost of Revenue: Decreased by 13% to approximately $1 million, despite a higher average cost per specimen, which rose by 44% to $191.

 2. Strategic Updates and Business Highlights

-- Operational Focus: iSpecimen is streamlining operations and reducing costs, achieving a 41% reduction in compensation costs and a 66% cut in technology expenses compared to Q1 2023.
+- Operational Focus: iSpecimen is streamlining operations and reducing costs, leading to a 41% reduction in compensation costs and a 66% reduction in technology costs year-over-year.

-- Supplier Network Refresh: Reduced supplier contracts from 243 to 140, focusing on quality over quantity.
-This has led to deeper relationships with remaining suppliers and improved access to high-quality specimens.
+- Supplier Network Refresh: Reduced supplier network from 243 to 140, focusing on quality over quantity, which is expected to enhance collaboration and specimen supply capabilities.

-- Embedded Coordinator Program: A key growth initiative, currently operational at three sites, with plans to expand to additional sites.
+- Embedded Coordinator Program: Aimed at increasing operational efficiency and sales growth, with plans to expand to additional sites.

 3. Forward Guidance and Outlook